isabella232/mobile-services.pt-BR/help/windows-appstore/extensions/win-vse-4x.md

    ![](assets/ref_manager.png)

-1. Na guia **[!UICONTROL Extensões]** do Windows 8.1 ou do Windows Phone 8.1, localize e selecione **[UICONTROL Adobe Mobile SDK]**.
+1. On the Extensions tab of Windows 8.1 or Windows Phone 8.1, locate and select UICONTROL Adobe Mobile SDK.******[]**
 1. Clique em **[!UICONTROL OK]para salvá-lo.**

-   O Adobe Mobile SDK será adicionado ao seu projeto e, se ainda não tiver sido adicionado, o pacote **[UICONTROL Microsoft Visual C + + Runtime]** também será adicionado.
+   The Adobe Mobile SDK will be added to your project, and if it has not already been added, the UICONTROL Microsoft Visual C++ Runtime package is also added.**[]**

-1. No Gerenciador de configuração, selecione um tipo de plataforma e comece a testar seu aplicativo.
+1. In the Configuration Manager, select a Platform type, and begin testing your app.